 What happens if our tenants give permission for a trail hunt without our knowledge?

 We keep in regular contact with our tenant farmers.
 Since the creation of trail hunting post-2004 Hunting Act, we've led on licensing this type of outdoor activity; tenants have never been the licensor.
 Hunts need to seek permission from the Trust directly but we also ask hunts to gain tenant’s consent for any trail hunt likely to cross their occupied land.
 Tenant farmer permissions are given in writing.

 Why are we recruiting a national trail hunt management team?

 To help ensure trail hunts follow our new licence conditions, we have agreed to step up our existing monitoring regime as soon as possible.
 To do this we are augmenting our existing teams with some new and dedicated, national support.
 Recruits should be in place for the start of the new season in the autumn.

 How are hunt meets on Boxing Day and New Year’s Day licensed?

-The hunt meets that take place at some National Trust sites do so under strict conditions.
+The hunt meets that take place at some of our sites do so under strict conditions.
 Even when no trail hunt is planned, hunts must still apply for an activity licence to access our land.
-We only grant this licence after assessing the potential impact on conservation or visitor access.
+We only grant any licence to a hunt after assessing the potential impact on conservation or visitor access.